luisvinicius167/dutier/README.md

 render(<App/>, document.getElementById('root'))

 /**
- * @name Connect
+ * @name withStore
- * @description You can use Connect component to pass the
+ * @description You can use withStore function to pass the
- * state and disptach to any Component that
+ * store state and disptach method as props to any Component
- * you want.
+ * that you want.
  *
- * @param {Children} A React Children Element
+ * @param {Function}
  */
-import { BrowserRouter as Router, Route, Switch } from 'react-router-dom' import { Connect } from 'react-dutier' import Login from 'containers/login'
+import { BrowserRouter as Router, Route, Switch } from 'react-router-dom' import { withStore } from 'react-dutier' import Login from 'containers/login'

+// login.js
 class Login extends Component {
   componentDidMount(){
     console.log(this.props) // logs: { state, dispatch }